SUBSCRIBE TO OUR NEWSLETTER:

 Q: Can I change ride distances once registered?

 A: There will be no changes to ride distances unless approved by Bass Coast Cycle Challenge.
-You must apply prior to the 11th November 2016 to change ride distance.
-Email us at firstname.lastname@example.org.
+You must apply prior to the 3 days prior to the event to change ride distance.
+Email us at firstname.lastname@example.org

 Q: Can I enter on the day?

-A: All entries must be completed online prior to the event.
-If field limit of 1000 has not been reached by Friday 11 November 2016, last minute entries will be accepted at check-in/registration on Friday 11th, 2016.
-It is expected the field limit of 1000 will be filled well in advance of this date, so early online registrations are preferred.
+A: We recommend entries be completed online prior to the event.
+If field limit of 1000 has not been reached by the Friday prior to event day, last minute entries will be accepted at check-in/registration on Friday and Saturday morning.

 A TO Z EVENT INFO